openfun/blog/content/posts/xapi-activities-101/index.md

 This resource is a
 [document resource](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#22-document-resources)
 and allows Learning Record Providers (LRP) to save arbitrary data in the form of documents.
 It is the ultimate scratchpad for activities.
-Put everything you want there (including cakes 🍰) !
+Put everything you want there (including cakes 🍰)!

 ## The activity's canon 💣

-Now we've reviewed every single place an activity can be described let's put the last nail in the coffee and explain how these different sources can ... make the activity definition evolve with time 🪄 !
+Now we've reviewed every single place an activity can be described let's put the last nail in the coffee and explain how these different sources can ... make the activity definition evolve with time!

-You read that right !
+You read that right!
 Even though xAPI statements are [**immutable**](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#statement-immutability-and-exceptions), two xAPI concepts make it possible to update an activity definition and backport (or not) this changes into existing xAPI statements.